tfairclough/Project-1-Tic-Tac-Toe/README.md

 ## Planning
 - - -

 I wanted a classic design that was intuitive to navigate and easy to interact with.
-I produced a wireframe to help plan the HTML & CSS and wrote out pseuodcode to help structure the Javascript.
+I produced a wireframe to plan the HTML & CSS and wrote out pseuodcode to help structure the Javascript.

-With one week to deliver the project I focused the initial plan on the delivering the core technical requirements while ensuring the page and code could scale well to the optional extras.
+With one week for the project I focused on delivering the core technical requirements while ensuring the page and code could scale to the optional extras.
 I reserved time for both refactoring and documentation

 ### Wireframe